pylint-dev/pylint/doc/user_guide/checkers/features.rst

 Verbatim name of the checker is ``classes``.

+You can find the options of this checker here: :ref:`classes-options`

 Classes checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^
 :access-member-before-definition (E0203): *Access to member %r before its definition line %s*